Our Mission

 Our first school

-Banbury Crossroads School Society was incorporated as a registered, non-profit organization on October 4th, 1979.
-This formed a legal support vehicle for the establishment and future support of the school.
-Shortly after this, on September 11, 1980, Asilat Learning Systems Ltd. was incorporated, with Diane Cummings (later Swiatek) the only shareholder, to provide a practical vehicle for operating the school.
+Banbury Crossroads School Society was established as a registered, non-profit organization on October 4th, 1979, to provide legal support for the school’s establishment and future operations.
+Subsequently, on September 11, 1980, Asilat Learning Systems Ltd. was incorporated, with Diane Cummings (later Swiatek) as the sole shareholder, to serve as the practical entity responsible for running the school.

-The school opened its doors on November 1, 1979, in the Banbury of the Principal, Diane Cummings.
-It began with two students in the building above.
-As the number of students grew, the location changed to accommodate the increase.
-When the student enrolment reached twelve, residential accommodation was abandoned for rented classrooms in public schools.
-For two years, such space was sub-leased from another private school, using the old Balmoral Cottage School, and then the Bridgeland School.
+The school initially opened its doors on November 1, 1979, under the leadership of Principal Diane Cummings, with just two students in a building above.
+As the student population grew, the school relocated to accommodate the increasing numbers.
+When enrollment reached twelve, residential accommodations were relinquished in favor of rented classrooms in public schools.
+For two years, the school sub-leased space from another private school, starting with the old Balmoral Cottage School and later transitioning to the Bridgeland School.

-Discovering the inflexibility of classroom space, the school ventured upon commercial space, first in the Mayland Office Park, then in the Calgary Union Building.
-The following five years were spent in another commercial building around the corner, and just north of Rouleauville Park.
-In this location, we were able to design a space with many small rooms.
-We outgrew this space, however, and in August of 1997, we moved into Plaza 14, at 807 – 14th Street N.W., Calgary, Alberta.
+Recognizing the limitations of classroom spaces, the school ventured into commercial premises, first in the Mayland Office Park and subsequently in the Calgary Union Building.
+Over the following five years, the school occupied another commercial building located near Rouleauville Park, where a space with multiple small rooms was designed.
+However, as the school continued to expand, it outgrew this location.
+In August of 1997, Banbury Crossroads School moved to Plaza 14, situated at 807 – 14th Street N.W., Calgary, Alberta.

-In Fall of 2005 we acquired a new location at #201 – 2451 Dieppe Avenue S.W.
-This is our finest location yet, and we are very pleased to be here.
+In the fall of 2005, the school acquired its current and most distinguished location at #201 – 2451 Dieppe Avenue S.W.
+We are delighted to call this our finest location yet, and we take great pride in being here.

 Our Alumni